aws/aws-for-fluent-bit/troubleshooting/debugging.md

 The best option, which is most likely to catch any leak or segfault is to create a fresh build of the image using the `make debug-valgrind` target.
 This will create a fresh build with debug mode and valgrind support enabled, which gives the highest chance that Valgrind will be able to produce useful diagnostic information about the issue.

 1. Check out the git tag for the version that saw the problem
-2. Make sure the `FLB_VERSION` at the top of the `scripts/dockerfiles/Dockerfile.build` is set to the same version as the main Dockerfile for that tag.
+2. Make sure the `FLB_VERSION` at the top of the `Makefile` is set to the same version as the main Dockerfile for that tag.
 3. Build this dockerfile with the `make debug-valgrind` target.
 The image will be tagged with the `amazon/aws-for-fluent-bit:debug-valgrind` tag.

 ##### Other Options: Other Debug Builds